EricDarve/NLA/content/Gauss-Seidel iteration.md

 **Proof of Theorem 1.**

 Before proving the theorem we prove that diagonally dominant matrices cannot be singular.
 Consider matrix $A$ a strictly row diagonally dominant matrix.
 Assume that $A$ is singular.
 Then there exists $x \neq 0$ such that $Ax = 0$.
-This implies, with $A = D - L - U$, that
+This implies, with $A = D - L - U,$ that
 $$
 x = D^{-1}(L+U) x
 $$